DesktopECHO/xWSL/README.md

 # xWSL.CMD

-The fast way to a simple desktop environent in WSL1, no X Server download required.
+A fast way to a simple desktop environent in WSL1
+No additional X Server download required.
+Works in Server Core.

 **From an elevated CMD.EXE prompt**, change to your desired install directory and type or paste the following command: